Bernedoodle health

 Before getting a Bernedoodle or any other breed, you are recommended to learn about the breed’s major issues, pros, and cons, so you already know what problems or health-related issues you may face with that dog breed.

-Why learning about health-related issues and diseases is important?
-Because the puppies or dogs may develop one or more diseases in their lifetime or inherit one from their parents and it is important to keep a check on them all.
+Because puppies or dogs may develop one or more diseases in their lifetime or inherit one from their parents, it is important to keep a check on them all.

 Remember, the below-mentioned diseases are listed in the public interest and there are fewer chances that the Bernedoodles will develop these diseases, especially if you get a puppy from a reputable breeder.
 Bernedoodles are usually healthy and live an ideal life.